Jurek-Raben/DawProject-Tool/README.md

 - You can’t determine the target device of the "Instr.
 Automation Device" via API currently.
 Has to be done through a complete track search instead (so the device has to sit on the track where the instrument plays).
 That `<LinkedInstrument>` node is missing in the active_preset_data for some reason, if you access it via API (not copy-paste).
 - An import can only work for the song structure, but not for preset transferring, due to the same API limitations.
 - AudioUnit parameter mapping is not possible, due to missing parameter ID infos.

-#### Song requirements

-A song has to fulfill the following requirements for a working export:

-- Only one instrument per track!
-Use [Fladd's track splitter tool](https://www.renoise.com/tools/split-into-separate-tracks)!
-- The Instr.
-Automation Device has to be placed onto the track where the target instrument is playing.

 #### Helper tools